In the Land of Twilight: Reception

 Silke Schnettler from the Frankfurter Allgemeine Zeitung praises book.
 She believes that text and images complement each other in a unique way.
 Schnettler thinks that the story is deeply sad on the one hand.
 On the other hand, it gives consolation.
 With the power of his imagination, the boy can free himself from the oppressive reality.

 The Focus lists In the Land of Twilight among the best seven books for young readers.
-The magazine describes the book as one of the most beautiful dream stories of Astrid Lindgren.
-It is an enchanting picture book.
+The magazine describes the book as one of the most beautiful dream stories of Astrid Lindgren, also calling it enchanting.

 When Lindgren biographer Birgit Dankert was asked by Die Zeit about her favorite scene in Lindgren's books, she mentioned a scene from In the Land of Twilight.
 In this scene, Mr. Lilyvale replies to all of Göran's fears and concerns with the soothing sentence ".. does not matter in the land of twilight".
-Even when both fly over Stockholm and Göran is afraid because he thinks that he is not able to do anything at all, the reassuring sentence “Nothing matters” was mentioned.
+Even when both fly over Stockholm and Göran is afraid because he thinks that he is not able to do anything at all, the reassuring sentence "Nothing matters" was mentioned.
 Then Dankert takes a deep breath.

 The book is recommended by organizations of nursing help (Superhands of the Johanniter), palliative medicine or hospices (Palliativzentrum Unna, Kinder- und Jugendhospiz Regenbogenland).